PericlesTheo/periclestheo.github.io/_posts/2019-04-01-pointer-misuse-in-go.md

 What about the method?
 Well that's an interesting one.
 On the surface, it's no better than the initial implementation.
 I beg to disagree though.
 By hiding the internal implementation and attaching it to the `Human` type, we have now given full control of details to the struct itself.

 ### Aim to make functions as "pure" as possible
-Purity is a term you normally associate with Haskell but that doesn't mean we cannot make use of it in Go as well.
+Purity is a term you normally associate with functional languanges such as Haskell but that doesn't mean we cannot make use of it in Go as well.
 Functions without side-effects makes refactoring so much easier.
 Let's say we are staring at the initial solution fresh.
 Practically, that function takes a string and uppercases it.
 So why does it need to be associated with a `Human` and it's `Name`?
 It sounds like it could live under the `string` package.
-[Indeed such function does exist!](https://golang.org/pkg/strings/#ToUpper) But let's assume that it didn't exist.
-What would our code look like.
+[Indeed such a function does exist!](https://golang.org/pkg/strings/#ToUpper) But let's assume that it didn't exist.
+What would our code look like?

 {% highlight go %}
     package main